Script Development / Upload User Python Modules

 as needed.

-directory and confirm the Python package directory to be uploaded.
+directory to confirm the uploaded Python package directory.

 2. Use Uploaded Python Modules